gillespilon/datasense/readme.md

 # Examples

-Examples of the XmR and XbarR control charts are found in [examples.md](examples.md).
+Examples of the XmR and XbarR control charts are found in [control charts](https://github.com/gillespilon/control_charts).